bgoonz/gists-revamp/by-extension/markdown/articles-compilation-medium-wordpress.md

 - Imperative: **how** to achieve something
 - Declarative: **what** should be achieved

 A common example of declarative programming is CSS.
 The developer specifies CSS properties that describe what something should look like rather than how to achieve it.
-The “how” is abstracted away by the browser.
+The “how " is abstracted away by the browser.

 On the other hand, imperative programming involves the steps required to achieve something.
 In JavaScript, the differences can be contrasted like so: